miracledevv/CS2-External-Always-Updated/README.md

 Undetected CS2 Software

+Open Source This application is open source and for everyone to learn from

+Fully External

-Open Source This application is open source and for everyone to learn from Fully External kernel We do not use any user level WinAPIs in order to get information from the CS2 process Read and Write features use accordingly.
+We do not use any user level WinAPIs in order to get information from the CS2 process

+Read and Write features use accordingly.

 If you're having issues loading driver etc,join discord.